wolframalexa/ece303/README.md

 ## Due Date
 This project will be due May 16th before noon for Seniors and May 18th before noon for Juniors and Sophomores.
 Please submit files in an archive via email, or provide a link to a public repository.
+Submitting the project earlier will let me review it and give you feedback.
+You can resubmit as many times before the deadline.

 ## Test Run
 To run your code, you just have to use "make test" and to check if works, you can either diff the fiies or run "make diff".